Geothermal power in Germany

-Geothermal power in Germany is expected to grow, mainly because of a law that benefits the production of geothermal electricity and guarantees a feed-in tariff.
-Less than 0.4 percent of Germany's total primary energy supply came from geothermal sources in 2004.
-But after a renewable energy law that introduced a tariff scheme of EU €0.15 [US $0.23] per kilowatt-hour (kWh) for electricity produced from geothermal sources came into effect that year, a construction boom was sparked and the new power plants are now starting to come online.
+Geothermal power in Germany had a law that benefits the production of geothermal electricity and guarantees a feed-in tariff.
+Less than 0.4 percent of Germany's total primary energy supply came from geothermal sources in 2004 and 2024.
+After a renewable energy law that introduced a tariff scheme of EU €0.15 [US $0.23] per kilowatt-hour (kWh) for electricity produced from geothermal sources came into effect in 2004, few new power plants came online due to low ground temperature, reducing thermodynamic efficiency.
+Geothermal heating is used to heat buildings.

 21st century power plants

 The first German geothermal power plant was built in 2003 in Neustadt-Glewe located in northern Germany.
 This power plant implements Organic Rankine cycle (ORC) technology and has an electricity output of 230 kW.
 At the same site, a geothermal heat plant built in 2015 is still in operation, it has a geothermal heat output of just 4 MW.

 A second geothermal ORC power plant went operational in 2007 in Landau, south Germany.
 It is operational all-year-round, generating 3 MW of electricity.
 Shortly after, a third geothermal power plant went operational in Unterhaching, south Germany.
 This geothermal power plant uses the Kalina process, has a thermal capacity of 38 MW, and supplies the district heating system with heat.